tzyychin/Hadoop_3.0.3_on_Amazon_EC2/NameNode.md

 ### NameNode
-NameNode is also called the Master, which stores the metadata of HDFS.</br>
+NameNode is also called the Master, which stores the metadata of HDFS.
-The following instructions will help you set up a namenode on Amazon EC2.</br>
 #### Update the system & install Java 8 JDK
 ```
 sudo apt-get update